carbonblack/carbon-black-cloud-sdk-python/docs/users-grants.rst

 * **Users,** represented as ``psc:user:ORGKEY:USERID``, where ``ORGKEY`` is the organization's alphanumeric key value and ``USERID`` is the user's numeric login ID.
 * **Access roles,** represented as ``psc:role:OPT-ORGKEY:NAME``, where ``OPT-ORGKEY`` is (optionally) the alphanumeric key value of the organization containing that role, and ``NAME`` is the name of the role.
+A role that does not have an OPT-ORGKEY is a default/global role created for all organizations.

 Most of these are dealt with for you by the Carbon Black Cloud SDK.